 Which Parent's Tax Rate Must be Used?

 However, regardless of which method is used, the tax is calculated by using the tax return of the parent, custodial parent, or stepparent with the highest taxable income, which I will call, for lack of a better term, the kiddie-tax parent.
-If a joint return is filed, then obviously that return is used, but if the parents file separately, then the parents do not have a choice in which return to use:
+If a joint return is filed, then obviously that return is used, but if the parents file separately, as many wealthy parents do, then the parents do not have a choice in which return to use:

 - For married parents, whether living together or separately, or if the parents were never married but lived together all year, then the return with the greater taxable income must be used.